suitangi/Minimal-Newtab/README.md

 ### Todo List:
 - Type in the "New Item" box and press Enter to enter a new item
-- Click on items to cross them off
+- Click on items to edit them
 - Click on the x next to the item to delete it
-- Right click on the item to edit it
+- Right click on the item to cross them off
 - Drag and drop the item to reorder the list
-- Drag the top of the list (where it says "todo list") to move the list
+- Drag the top of the list (where it says "todo list") to move the widget

 ### Search Bar:
 - Drag from the top of the search bar to move it